Common Symptoms of a Surging Respiratory Virus and Tips for Prevention

 “Avoid sugary drinks like sodas and fruit juices, which suppress the immune system by one third for several hours,” he said.
 “Water and low-sugar beverages are much better.”

-Part of the immune system that makes first contact with most respiratory infections is our IgA antibodies, which only work well on moist surfaces, “it doesn’t work well if you’re dehydrated,” he said.
+Part of the immune system that makes first contact with most respiratory infections is our IgA antibodies, which work well only on moist surfaces.

 Share This Article: